builderchad/storytree/readme.md

 ## Getting Started

 - Create an account on Firebase and follow the hosting documentation on how to publish your own instance which should create a .firebaserc file for you
-- Deploy the app with the firebase command
+- Deploy the app with the firebase command (from the base directory of this project)
 - Set up firebase authentication
 - Set up a firestore db

 ## Publishing

 There is no game client available yet.
-Publishing
+Publishing is to a simple JSON document for now.

 ## Continuing development